jesseopdenbrouw/thuas-riscv/rtl/README.md

 # Hardware

-This directory contains the hardware description of the THUAS RISC-V RV32IM Zicsr Zba 32-bit processor.
+This directory contains the hardware description of the THUAS RISC-V RV32IM Zicsr Zicntr Zicond Zba 32-bit processor.

 ## thuas-riscv